-This article provided a step-by-step process for the selection and use of first of a kind equipment to reduce risk to level a low as reasonably achievable, (ALARA) at the Blue Grass Chemical Agent Pilot Plant .
-The importance of a well written system safety plan and other fundamental aspects of the system safety program were provided and supported with examples.
+This article provided a step-by-step process for Developing and implementing an effective system safety program for chemical weapons demilitarization.
+The objective for our program was to reduce risk to level a low as reasonably achievable, (ALARA) at the Blue Grass Chemical Agent Pilot Plant.
+The importance of a well-written system safety plan and other fundamental aspects of the system safety program were provided and supported with examples.